tills13/lex/README.md

 Eventually I'd like this to include the full parser toolchain.

-Edit the input string in `index.ts` and edit the token file `l.token` as you see fit.
+Edit the input string in `index.ts` and edit the token file `example.tokens` as you see fit.

 ## Tokenizer